 The PC is connected to the HFRR control unit via a serial cable and the supplied software is designed to run all pre-set test methods or can be edited for specific user-defined test runs.
 A printed record of the test is available if a standard printer is connected.

 What is supplied with a standard HFRR unit?

 - Control unit (electronics box that controls the mechanical unit).

 - Mechanical unit (the operational part of the instrument that runs the test).

-- Communication cables (multiway and RTD cables that connect between control unit and mechanial unit).
+- Communication cables (multiway and RTD cables that connect between control unit and mechanical unit).

 - Accessories to run a standard diesel fuel test - (Screw set, Tool set, Weight hanger cord, Weight set, Upper and lower specimen holder, Main RTD temperature probe).

-- Calibration kit (used manually to periodically calibrate/check the instrument).
+- Calibration kit (used to periodically calibrate/check the instrument).

 What additional equipment is required to run an HFRR test?